 It is important to note that there is not an obvious pattern in the estimates between the values of the tax revenue response (as measured by the value of the elasticity) and the number of services that are taxed.
-Frankly, we expected to see some correlation between states with higher values of elasticity and those with more services in their portfolios.31 One can hardly miss the fact that Massachusetts has the least number of services at zero and the highest basic sales tax revenue elasticity, while South Dakota has one of the highest number of taxed services and the lowest basic sales tax revenue elasticity.
-Excluding Massachusetts and South Dakota, various statistical measure, such as a correlation between the sales tax revenue elasticity and the number of services that are taxed.32
+Frankly, we expected to see some correlation between states with higher values of elasticity and those with more services in their portfolios.
+One can hardly miss the fact that Massachusetts has the least number of services at zero and the highest basic sales tax revenue elasticity, while South Dakota has one of the highest number of taxed services and the lowest basic sales tax revenue elasticity.
+Excluding Massachusetts and South Dakota, various statistical measures such as a correlation coefficient only suggest, at best, that that there is a very weak, positive correlation between the sales tax revenue elasticity and the number of services that are taxed.